prio12/learning-platform-client-side/README.md

-# Getting Started with Create Learning Mate
+# Getting Started with  Learning Mate

-This project was bootstrapped hosted on :
+This project was  hosted on :

 ## Available Features